lilymonade/angular-piechart/README.md

 Content to display will be center in the middle of the pie chart.
 You can add as much content as you want until the limit size of the pie chart.

-Add `css` in each line of your content to customize display.
+Add `CSS` in each line of your content to customize display.

 ## Customize